ermanimer/ermanimer.github.io/index.md

+I take notes while reading books.

 # Notes

-These are my study notes about Golang and Elixir.
+These are my notes about Golang and Elixir.

 ## Golang Notes